BuzzteeBear/OpenXR-MotionCompensation/OpenXR-MotionCompensation_User_Guide.md

 - the tracker to use for motion compensation
 - the strength and the number of filtering stages for both translational and rotational filters
 - keyboard inputs (e.g. to activate/deactivate or recalibrate motion compensation during runtime)
-**Note that all keys and text based values in the configuration file(s) are case sensitive.
-That means all [keyboard shortcuts](#appendix:-List-of-keyboard-bindings) must only contain capital letters, numbers and/or underscores**
+**Note that all keys and values in the configuration file(s) are case sensitive.
+That means all [keyboard shortcuts](#list-of-keyboard-bindings) must only contain capital letters, numbers and/or underscores**

 ### Sections in configuration file